tanishq-1012/Delhi-Metro-Network-Analysis/README.md

 <img width="1112" alt="Screenshot 2025-04-15 at 12 43 56 AM" src="https://github.com/user-attachments/assets/995bfccb-353e-42c0-aa98-aa91053156d4" />

 The bar chart and the counts show the distribution of different station layouts in Delhi Metro network.

+### Observations:

+1. **Elevated Station**: The majority of the stations are Elevated.
+It is a common design choice in urban areas to save space and reduce land acquisation issues.
+2. **Underground Stations**: The Underground stations are fewer compared to elevated ones.
+These are likely in densely populated or central areas where above-ground counstruction is less feasible.
+3. **At-Grade Stations**: There are only a few At-Grade (ground level) stations, suggesting they are less common in the network, possibly due to land and traffic considrations.

+## 📷 Sample Visualizations

+> 🗺️ *Interactive Map of Stations*
+> 📊 *Year-wise Station Openings*
+> 📉 *Line Analysis: Station Count vs. Avg.
+Distance*
+> 🏗️ *Distribution of Station Layouts*